 Credit history length: how long you’ve had credit

 Credit mix: how diverse your credit portfolio is.
-E.g. car loan, credit cards, student loan, mortgage, etc.
+For example, a car loan, credit cards, student loan, mortgage, etc.

 New credit: how much credit has been opened recently and “hard inquiries,” or requests for full credit reports that are typically used for credit approval and background checks